 - Watch opera!
 For those of you who love opera, each night for the duration of the Met’s closure, starting Monday, March 16, the Met will stream encore presentations from the award-winning Live in HD series of cinema transmissions on the company website for free.
 Learn more HERE.

 - Advice from Dr. Bitton, Executive Director, Brigham and Women’s Hospital: Eat in!
 Take-out and restaurant meals are much riskier than making food at home given the links between the people who prepare the food, transport the food, and you.
 Take a page from my sister, Clare: BAKE!
 If you have kids, try a gingerbread house.
-Creative, fun and delicious!
+Creative, fun, and delicious!
 Here’s a RECIPE to try out.

 - Sunshine and fresh air helped a century ago!
-Seriously, a combination of fresh air and sunlight seems to have prevented deaths amongst 1918 flu patients.
+Seriously, a combination of fresh air and sunlight seems to have prevented deaths among 1918 flu patients.
 So when the sun comes out again (hooray for the current rainy days here!), do take a walk (alone 🙂 ), enjoy the garden (with wildlife), and get a bit of immune-boosting exercise!
 Check out the related article HERE

 - Enjoy being stuck at home.
 There are 12 famous museums offering virtual tours you can take from your couch: the British Museum, Guggenheim Museum, Washington, D.C.’s National Gallery of Art, Musée d’Orsay, Seoul’s National Museum of Modern and Contemporary Art, Berlin’s Pergamon Museum, Rijksmuseum in Amsterdam, Van Gogh Museum, The J. Paul Getty Museum, Uffizi Gallery in Florence, São Paulo’s MASP, and Mexico City’s National Museum of Anthropology.
 Read all about it and connect HERE.